ga-dc/wdi-quiz3/README.md

 lamp.update!( wishes_remaining: 1 )

 # 4
-# Using the bang symbol will cause .create to throw an error if our genie does not pass validations.
 jafar = Genie.create!( name: "Jafar" )
 jafars_lamp = Lamp.create!( wishes_remaining: 3 )
 jafars_lamp.genie = jafar